Nikhil22/self-driving-car-collision-courses/README.md

 ![demo](images/safe.gif)

 ## Diagonal
 The key?
-Cars that are on a collision course are on the same diagonal!
+Cars that are on a collision course are on the same diagonal.
 We know this because they are moving at the exact same speed.
 See the 'Assumptions' section below for more details about this.

 ![demo](images/diagonal2.png)

 ## Input